 Annually, the American wedding industry is worth more than $50 billion.
 In contrast, worldwide sales of Fair Trade Certified products just hit the $7.3 billion mark in 2013.
 These two industries can be a perfect pair, and there’s no need to break the bank while doing so.
 Ethical doesn’t have to be expensive, so if you’re ready to plan a wedding, get inspired by these couples' consumer conscious nuptials!

-Planning a beach trip this year?
-Make sure it is fair trade!
+Planning a bbq this summer?
+Make sure you're using fair trade items!